 The distance between Alta and Tromso is about 400 kilometers.
 If this feels too long, take a rest in some of the small coastal villages by the route.

 Tromso has it all – beautiful landscapes with snow-capped mountains and a city life including arts, great food and architecture.
-Take a ride in a cable car and admire the midnight sun from a bird's eye perspective.
+Take a ride in a cable car and admire the midnight sun from a bird's-eye perspective.
 Here, you can get acquainted with the northern nightlife, whilst being surrounded by breathtaking nature - enjoying the silence of the night in the comfort of your rental motorhome.

-DAY 10 - VISITING POLAR ZOO IN NARVIK
+VISITING POLAR ZOO IN NARVIK, NORTHERN NORWAY

 The distance between Tromso and Narvik is about 250 kilometers.

 In Narvik, you can go climbing or fishing.
-Ir you are carrying bicycles in your rental motorhome this is the place to unmount them from the camper and go mountain.
+If you are carrying bicycles in your rental motorhome this is the place to unmount them from the camper and go mountain.
 In Narvik, visit Skjomen, an ice-eroded fjord, or surprise the children by taking them to a polar zoo.
 If you are a fan of Nordic nature, you won't run out of things to do.

-DAY 11 - MOOSE SAFARI IN KIRUNA
+MOOSE SAFARI IN KIRUNA, SWEDEN

 The distance between Narvik and Kiruna is about 180 kilometers.